What is Deliver for Good?

 - The Deliver for Good Website: An interactive website where partners and supporters can sign-on to the Commitment, learn more, and contribute to the evidence base that will serve as the foundation of all advocacy and communications efforts.

 - Deliver for Good Policy Briefs: 12 briefs, which are tailored to each of the 12 investment areas, drafted in consultation with more than 25 issue experts from around the world.
-The briefs will be open for public consultation upon launch, which is meant to support crowd-sourced evidence and promote a global community of advocates.

 - Deliver for Good Infographics: As a companion to the briefs, each of the 12 investment areas will have a user-friendly infographic.
 These will be updated as new data becomes available and accessible as an open source resource on the website.